-FIG. 2.10.
-Properties of the mountain wave forming over the Traverse Mountains. (a) Sounding upstream of the SLV at 0600 UTC 3 December showing potential temperature (black) and meridional wind (red). (b) Traverse Mountain cross-section showing station locations and the terrain variability (shading). (c) Potential temperature and (d) meridional wind time series for each of the 6 SM stations.
+Fig. 2.7 Properties of the mountain wave forming over the Traverse Mountains. (a) Sounding upstream of the SLV at Lehi, UT at 0600 UTC 3 December showing potential temperature (black) and meridional wind (red). (b) Traverse Mountain cross-section showing station locations and the terrain variability (shading). (c) Potential temperature and (d) meridional wind time series for each of the 6 SM stations.

-FIG. 2.11.
-Large-Eddy Simulation of a mountain wave disrupting the two-layered CAP.
-Panels show wind speed (colors) and potential temperature (contours, bold every 5 K) at (a) the initialization and (b) after 1-h of simulation
+Fig. 2.8 Large-Eddy Simulation of a mountain wave disrupting the two-layered CAP.
+Panels show wind speed (colors) and potential temperature (contours, bold every 5 K) at (a) the initialization and (b) after 1-h of simulation.
+The terrain cross section is along the black line if Fig. 2.1, with north to the right.

-FIG. 2.12.
-Time series data during the warm and cold frontal passages at ISS-S and ISS-N on 3 December 2010. (a) Laser ceilometer backscatter, (b) potential temperature, and (c) meridional wind.
+Fig. 2.9 Time series data during the warm and cold frontal passages at ISS-S and ISS-N on 3 December 2010. (a) Laser ceilometer backscatter, (b) potential temperature, and (c) meridional wind.